GREG ROBINSON

 book, Pacific Citizens: Larry and Guyo Tajiri and Japanese Ameircan Journalism in the

-(University of Ilinois Press, 2012) is an anthology of writings by a pair
+World War II Era (University of Ilinois Press, 2012) is an anthology of writings by a pair

 of versatile and insightful Nisei journalists.
 It features an extended biographical and